 If no one sees the vision except you, you will have to continually prompt them on what to do, or call them back from taking wrong steps which will slow down or totally hinder achievement.
 Learn how to lead people to your vision.

 However, you must take caution to only share your vision with people who can really see what you are showing.
 Some people are dream killers and can’t make any contribution to the fulfillment of your vision.
 Identify and avoid such people: people who discourage and talk you out of it, people who only see impossibilities and inadequacies.

 If you find it difficult to relate to and find the right people, see some possible reasons why you can’t make friends.

 7. Demonstrate your vision

 This is where the real achievement of your vision takes place.
 Take action.
 All you have done so far will be meaningless if you don’t take action.
 Identification, clarification, refining, documentation, articulation, and communication are all setting the stage for your action to be productive.

-If you don’t take action, it’s like expecting a washed, fueled, and serviced car to take you to work without driving it.
+If you don’t take action, it’s like expecting a washed, fueled and serviced car to take you to work without driving it.
 Visions only get achieved when you work.
 You should read this article to understand the full place of work.

 8. Reevaluate your vision

-One major reason why people don’t fulfill their vision is because they get distracted on the way, but like the missionary Archippus, you must “take heed (pay attention, give care, reevaluate, commit) to your vision, that you fulfill it.”
+One major reason why people don’t fulfill their vision is that they get distracted on the way, but like the missionary Archippus, you must “take heed (pay attention, give care, reevaluate, commit) to your vision, that you fulfill it.”

-If you don’t constantly reevaluate your vision, you might get lost in the activities around fulfilling that vision that you leave the vision itself: the activities and busyness becomes the goal and not the vision itself.
+If you don’t constantly reevaluate your vision, you might get lost in the activities around fulfilling that vision that you leave the vision itself: the activities and busyness become the goal and not the vision itself.